zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-11-28-RRBS_Protocol_Test.md

 ---

-Testing RRBS protocol using MSPI, BS treatment, and Illumina Trueseq DNA methylation kit
+Testing RRBS protocol using MSPI cutting, BS treatment, and Illumina Trueseq DNA methylation kit

 MSPI enzyme cuts between Cs at CCGG sites in the genome.
 When bisulfite treatment is used after cutting, data can be gathered from the beginning of the read CG and at other CGs within the sequence read lenght (~100bp).
 This cutting and conversion creates the imput material for the library prep.
 The concern is that the  Illumina Trueseq DNA methylation kit was optimized for whole genome library prep and the DNA following the MSPI cutting and BS treatmetn might have the wrong size and quantitify of frgaments to generate good deqeuncing results.